Lhasa Highlights Comfort Tour

 Many people are afraid of the high altitude and thin air in Tibet and fear that travel in Tibet is not easy.
 This tour will change your mind!
 What we do is to make your tour as easy and comfortable as in any other place.
 Free suggestions for domestic transportation help you to connect Tibet with other destinations in China!

-On this 4-day tour you will visit the most spectacular sites in Lhasa, such as Potala Palace, Sera Monastery and Jokhang Temple, and enjoy our VIP service such as luxury oxygen-supplying hotel room, fresh fruit, unlimited bottled water, oxygen bottles…
+On this 4-day tour you will visit the most spectacular sites in Lhasa, such as Potala Palace, Sera Monastery and Jokhang Temple, and enjoy our professional service such as comfort oxygen-supplying hotel room, fresh fruit, unlimited bottled water, oxygen bottles…

 - Sufficient oxygen whenever you want - oxygen-supplying hotel room and oxygen bottles arranged

 - Immerse yourself in the exquisite chambers in the Potala Palace

 - Join local people's kora (circle for religon) on the Barkhor Street